Learning Unmasking Policies for Diffusion Language Models: Related work

-\paragraph{Orthogonal efforts to accelerate dLLMs.} Besides the aforementioned heuristic-based sampling innovations, other efforts to improve inference efficiency in dLLMs \citep{ma2025dinfer} include KV caching \citep{jiang2025d, fastdllm2025}, (variants of) speculative decoding \citep{israel2025accelerating, campbell2025self, guo2025reviving}, training separate decoder modules during pretraining \citep{liu2024think, arriola2025encoder}, and diffusion forcing \citep{wang2025diffusion}, among others.
+\paragraph{Orthogonal efforts to accelerate dLLMs.} Besides the aforementioned heuristic-based sampling innovations, other efforts to improve inference efficiency in dLLMs \citep{ma2025dinfer} include KV caching \citep{jiang2025d, fastdllm2025}, (variants of) speculative decoding \citep{israel2025accelerating, campbell2025self, guo2025reviving, wu2025free}, training separate decoder modules during pretraining \citep{liu2024think, arriola2025encoder}, and diffusion forcing \citep{wang2025diffusion}, among others.
 Concurrent work explores distilling faster generation patterns directly into the base model \citep{chen2025dparallel}, or training a (small) separate unmasking network on top of the pretrained dLLM \citep{bansal2025enabling, bao2025learning}.
 Crucially, unlike our approach, where this training is done via RL, these works train unmasking modules by distilling generation trajectories from the base model.
 As a result, we expect that such approaches may still inherit limitations observed in dLLM sampling, such as difficulties in the non semi-AR regime (cf. \Cref{sec:back_heuristics}).

-\paragraph{RL for Adaptive Compute} Since our sampling policies result in a variable number of sampling steps ($T - \hat{T}$) per input, our work connects to the broader literature on adaptive computation \citep{graves2016adaptive, teerapittayanon2016branchynet}.
+\paragraph{Reinforcement learning for adaptive computation.} Since our sampling policies result in a variable number of sampling steps ($T - \hat{T}$) per input, our work connects to the broader literature on adaptive computation \citep{graves2016adaptive, teerapittayanon2016branchynet}.
 Notable examples of using RL to learn input-dependent compute policies include conditional computation with stochastic gating \citep{bengio2015conditional}, dynamic block skipping in residual networks \citep{wang2018skipnet}, and RL-based early-exit decisions for long chain-of-thought reasoning \citep{dai2025s}.
 To the best of our knowledge, our work is the first to explore learning adaptive policies using RL for the task of sampling in dLLMs.
 The closest related concurrent work is DiFFPO \citep{zhao2025diffpo}; however, unlike our approach--where the policy is learned end-to-end--DiFFPO learns to predict adaptive thresholds, which are then used in the same fashion as the fixed thresholds employed by Fast-dLLM \citep{fastdllm2025}.
+Concurrently, there is also a growing body of work that uses RL to introduce adaptivity into reasoning chains of autoregressive LLMs \citep{arora2025training, yi2025shorterbetter}.